immixvocalensemble/immixvocalensemble.github.io/_posts/2020-06-03-Blog-post-Jobbe-Ariel.md

 ---
-title: Blog post by Jobbe and Ariel?
+title: Blogpost door Jobbe en Ariel?
 date: 2020-06-03
 lang: nl
 lang-ref: sepa-ct-qr-gnucash-latex-invoice # Also create a directory for this in _data/comments.
 Throws error otherwise.
 Add empty file there to propagate on Github as well, then remove again.